-1 Except where Rule 4.2 applies.
+1 Except where Rule 5.7 applies.

-4. Voting by roll-call begins five minutes after warning bells have been rung.
+- a. by show of hands; - b. by standing, if, in the opinion of the president, the result of the show of hands is doubtful; or - c. by roll-call, if one-sixth of the delegates entitled to vote request this, or the president so decides (if necessary having ascertained whether a quorum is present). - 3.
+The president is responsible for organising the counting of votes when electronic voting is not used. - 4.
+Voting by roll-call begins five minutes after warning bells have been rung.
 The roll is called in alphabetical order beginning with the name of a representative, a substitute duly mandated according to Rule 5.1 or, for the chambers, a delegate sitting with full capacity, drawn by lot by the president.
-The names of those voting in a valid roll-call vote must be recorded in the minutes of the sitting.

-5. Voting in elections takes place by secret ballot or may be conducted electronically.
+The names of those voting in a valid roll-call vote must be recorded in the minutes of the sitting. - 5.
+Voting in elections takes place by secret ballot or may be conducted electronically.